apache/flink/docs/apis/dataset_transformations.md

 ### Distinct

 The Distinct transformation computes the DataSet of the distinct elements of the source DataSet.
-The following code removes from the DataSet the duplicate elements:
+The following code removes duplicate elements from the DataSet:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">